darkdeath111/goodsitelinks/README.md

 # goodsitelinks
-A collection of list of good sites.
+## A collection of links of some useful sites.